High ADHD Indicators — Strong Signal for Evaluation

 What does treatment usually look like?

-NICE guideline NG87 (UK, 2018, updated 2019) and the APA practice guideline both recommend multimodal treatment for adult ADHD: medication (stimulants or non-stimulants) as a first-line option for moderate-to-severe impairment, plus CBT for ADHD, ADHD-specific coaching, psychoeducation, and workplace accommodations.
-Stimulant medications have effect sizes around 0.7-0.9 in adult trials—larger than most psychiatric treatments.
+Treatment for adult ADHD is typically multimodal: medication (stimulants or non-stimulants) is a common first-line option for moderate-to-severe impairment, plus CBT for ADHD, ADHD-specific coaching, psychoeducation, and workplace accommodations.
+Stimulant medications often have large effect sizes in adult trials—among the larger effects seen across mental-health treatments.

 What about co-occurring conditions?

-Roughly 50% of adults with ADHD also meet criteria for an anxiety disorder, around 30% for depression, and significant proportions for sleep disorders or substance use (Kessler et al., 2006, American Journal of Psychiatry).
+Many adults with ADHD also carry an anxiety pattern, a depression pattern, sleep problems, or a substance-use issue.
 A good evaluation will explore these, not only ADHD.
 Treating ADHD often improves the co-occurring conditions; sometimes the reverse is true.

 Will diagnosis affect my work?